How can we make it easier for you to pay land tax?

 Do I have to pay land tax on my principal place of residence?

 Your principal place of residence is generally exempt from land tax if you meet the eligibility criteria.
-The principal place of residence exemption does not apply to companies.
+The principal place of residence exemption does not apply to companies or most trusts.

 For more information, visit the Exemptions and concessions page.